freckled-dev/fubble/README.md

-# About
+# Fubble - fast realtime multimedia communication

 There are two parts:
 - "fubble" is a conferencing solution.
 It extends the [matrix standard](https://matrix.org/) with a many-to-many webrtc solution.
 - "libfubble" is a library that can be used in other products as webrtc-as-a-service.
 It solves the signaling and the communication challenges.

-Unlike other solutions it's implemented in a realtime language, so it can be uses on low-powered devices, like phones and the Raspberry Pi.
+Unlike other solutions it's implemented in a realtime language, so it can be used on low-powered devices, like phones and Raspberry Pis.

 Get the prebuild binaries at [fubble.io](https://fubble.io).